 - Pastry Brush: If you decide to top the cookies with coarse sugar or sprinkles before baking, you need to brush the surface of the cookie with a beaten egg white or a little water.
 This helps the coarse sugar/sprinkles stick.
 A pastry brush is handy.

 Absolutely!
-Instead of sugar cookie dough, try this process with chocolate sugar cookies, cut-out cream cheese cookies, or gingerbread cookies.
+Instead of sugar cookie dough, try this process with chocolate sugar cookies, cream cheese cut-out cookies with Nutella glaze, or gingerbread cookies.
 Or you could even cut windows in gingerbread house dough to make actual stained glass windows.
 I need to try that next.

 Sugar cookies turn into colorful windows when you fill their centers with crushed hard candies.
 Before starting, review the helpful video tutorial below and the success tips above.